dropoff-co/com.dropoff.service.brawndo.client.js/go_README.md

 * **Asap** - contains pricing for asap delivery from the ready time.
 * **TwoHr** - contains pricing for delivery within two hours of the ready time.
 * **FourHr** - contains pricing for delivery within four hours of the ready time.
+* **AllDay** - the pricing for an order that needs to delivered by end of business on a weekday..
 * **ETA** - the estimated time (in seconds) it will take to go from the origin to the destination.
 * **Distance** - the distance from the origin to the destination.
 In miles.
 * **Price** - the price of the delivery for the time frame and service type.